-Mammoth Cave —the longest tunnel cave system in the world—formed over 10 million years ago, but wasn’t designated as an official US national park until July 1, 1941.
+Mammoth Cave —the longest tunnel cave system in the world—formed over 10 million years ago, but it wasn’t designated as an official US national park until July 1, 1941.
 The cave earned its name for both the size of its massive caverns and its hundreds of miles of explorable passageways.
 Within the cave’s 412 miles of explored tunnels, visitors can choose from a variety of cave tours (from self-led to twinkling lanterns to wheelchair and kiddo accessible).
-Above ground, head to Mammoth for hiking, horseback riding, and camping within the park’s more than 52,000 acres of scenic Kentucky landscape.
+Above ground, head to Mammoth Cave National Park for hiking, horseback riding, and camping within the park’s more than 52,000 acres of scenic Kentucky landscape.
 The Green and Nolin Rivers run through the park, giving guests ample opportunities for canoeing, kayaking, boating, and fishing.

 Where is Mammoth Cave National Park?